top of page

 Clinical Research Assistant

-Alixandra graduated with an M.A. in cognitive science in education from Columbia University in 2022 where she studied the relationship between executive functioning and mindfulness.
+Alixandra graduated with an M.A. degree in cognitive science in education from Columbia University in 2022 where she studied the relationship between executive functioning and mindfulness.
 Before joining PARC in September 2023, she worked as a research assistant in the Yale OCD Research Clinic.
 Alixandra’s undergraduate education in psychology, as well as her time volunteering in parent-child interaction therapy (PCIT) and autism spectrum disorder (ASD) clinics, encouraged her to pursue clinical research.
 Her current research interests include vulnerability factors predicting OCD and evidence-based cognitive-behavioral treatments for obsessive-compulsive and related disorders.
 After her time at PARC, Alixandra hopes to continue studying OCD in a clinical psychology PhD program.

 Intensive Program for OCD and Anxiety Related Disorders Staff